philipp-horstenkamp/auto_print/README.md

 5. The file is then eiter Printed and/or shown depending on the configuration.

 Everything is logged and can be locked up in the auto_print.log file!

-## Planed improvements

-- [ ] A config file checker that checks
-if all the used printers exist for this application.

 ## About